 The Top 10 Best Story Games for Low-End PCs

-These games are ordered by our weighted criteria, balancing exceptional storytelling with proven performance on i3/Ryzen 3-class CPUs and integrated GPUs.
+These games are ordered by our weighted criteria, balancing exceptional storytelling with strong performance on i3/Ryzen 3-class CPUs and integrated GPUs.
+A handful of entries—Disco Elysium and What Remains of Edith Finch in particular—may need a 30 FPS cap or 720p Low settings on older iGPUs; we flag that in each entry.
 Each placeholder below will auto-populate with specs and media from our database.

 “Befriend or betray monsters in RPG where your moral choices permanently alter the world and story”